adayrabe/ft_ssl/README.md

 	In case if there is no possible arguments, the arguments will be read form STDIN (as in OpenSSL).

 	This project recreates the OpenSSL's behaviour of various functions.
-In the md folder, there will be Message Digest commands, in the des folder there will be Cipher commands.
+In the md folder will be Message Digest commands, in the des folder will be Cipher commands.

+	The only available functions are: read, write, malloc, free, exit, strerr and fstat All the other functions are written only using these functions.
+Most of them are in my libftprintf folder (check my libftprintf project to see which functions I implemented there).

 	Message Digest Commands available:
 	md5